roovo/obsidian-card-board/README.md

   CardBoard font size.
 - Bugfix: fix issue where cards which move columns when the date changes loose their content.
+- Bugfix: (hopefully) fixed issues with where cards appear on the board when there is an `Other Tags` column on the board.

 ![date based board screenshot](/images/dateBoard.png?raw=true)